Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/data-science-workflow/workflow-managers.md

 ### Nf-core

 Nf-core is an open-source community repository of bioinformatic workflows written in nextflow.
 There are many modules, subworkflows, and full workflows for many types of bioinformatic experiments.
 Before creating a nextflow workflow from scratch, you should see if you can leverage existing code, or find a workflow that does what you need.
+There is also an institutional profile available for Fred Hutch to run nf-core workflows on Rhino.
+See [here](https://github.com/nf-core/configs/blob/master/docs/fred_hutch.md) for more details.

 # Resources